Mihaela-Oprea/javascript-amazon-project/README.md

 - This project was completed as part of the SuperSimpleDev course to enhance my web development skills.
 - The backend folder contains mock data and basic logic to simulate server-side functionality.
 - Images and product data were provided as part of the course materials.

 ---

+🙏 Acknowledgments

+I want to thank SuperSimpleDev for creating such an exceptional course and explaining complex concepts in a clear and engaging way!
+If you're looking to learn web development from scratch, I highly recommend checking out his YouTube channel and official website. 🙌

+---